Steven Babitsky, Esq.

 About the Author

 Steven Babitsky, Esq. is the President of SEAK, Inc. He created and teaches the course, How to Start, Build, and Run a Successful Physician Consulting Practice.
-This course is also available on DVD.
+This course is also available to stream, click here.